 Central Seminary often sponsors major lectureships during the academic year.
 Lectureships are significant opportunities to learn from noted scholars of a particular academic discipline.
 Churches, clergy, and the general public are invited to participate.
-Registration costs will vary.
+Continuing Education Unit certificates may be available.
+Contact the Registrar's Office for more information.
+Registration costs vary.
 Some courses may require attendance at these educational opportunities.